TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 You can view a direct comparison between TelstraSuper’s fees and costs with those of Aware Super in Table 1 - Fees and costs summary comparison and Table 2 - Investment fees and costs and transaction costs comparison in your Significant Event Notice.

-To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds from 30 April 2026.
+To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds.

-Access to Aware Super’s Member Online portal (similar to SuperOnline) and App, as well as their full range of digital services, tools and calculators including the insurance portal, begins from 11 May 2026.
+To access Aware Super’s Member Online portal (similar to SuperOnline) and App, as well as a range of digital services, tools and calculators including the insurance portal go to login.aware.com.au.

-You can check your employer contributions by using your member number or username to login to Aware Super’s digital platform Member Online or the Aware Super app from 11 May 2026.
-Employer contributions will be accepted and applied to your Aware Super account after the limited service period, effective the date Aware Super processes the contribution.
+You can check your employer contributions by using your member number or username to login to Aware Super’s digital platform Member Online or the Aware Super app.

-If you have both an Aware Super account and a TelstraSuper account, you will end up with at least two Aware Super accounts after the merger.
+If you had both an Aware Super account and a TelstraSuper account, you will end up with at least two Aware Super accounts.
 Having multiple Aware Super accounts may incur higher fees overall.
 Members can request for these accounts to be consolidated with Aware Super after the merger.
 There may be some implications to consolidation, including to any insurance arrangements, so it’s important to speak to a qualified financial adviser before making any decisions.
 You can also speak to Aware Super if you have any questions about their products.

-To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds from 30 April 2026.
+To find out more about the impacts to your insurance by consolidating you can refer to the relevant PDS and handbook for your product which will be available at aware.com.au/pds.

-If you have a death benefit beneficiary nomination, it will transfer to Aware Super and apply to each of your accounts.
+If you have a death benefit beneficiary nomination, it was transferred to Aware Super and applied to each of your accounts.

 If you have a non-binding death benefit nomination, you won’t be able to make changes to it after the transfer to Aware Super as Aware Super doesn’t accept new or updates to existing non-binding death benefit nominations.
 Instead, you can make a lapsing or non-lapsing binding death benefit nomination.